keyko-io/odyssey-dashboard/README.md

 1. We open the application as a Customs Agent user
 1. We show the user home page with all the goods needing clearance by the user and the in transit state
 1. The Customs Agent wants to know who the Consignee is for a package so he presses the "Request Consginee Info" button
-1. The Consignee, in this case *Merck*, gets a push notification that Customs is requesting additional information
+1. The Consignee, in this case *MSD*, gets a push notification that Customs is requesting additional information
 1. The Consignee can select the "Accept Request" button, or the "Deny Request" button
     - If the Consignee selects "Accept", their infomation is signed and pushed the Customs Agent
     - If the Consignee selects "Deny", a "Request Denied" message is pushed to the Customs Agent
 1. A response is received by the Customs Agent from the Consignee
 1. The Customs Agent wants to know who the Consigner is for a package so he presses the "Request Consigner Info" button
 1. The Consigner, in this case *John Doe*, gets a push notification that Customs is requesting additional information
 1. The Consigner can select the "Accept Request" button, or the "Deny Request" button
     - If the Consigner selects "Accept", their infomation is signed and pushed the Customs Agent
     - If the Consigner selects "Deny", a "Request Denied" message is pushed to the Customs Agent
 1. A response is received by the Customs Agent from the Consigner
 1. The Customs Agent can then scroll down to two buttons: "Pre-Clear Shipment" or "Deny Pre-Clearance"
 1. The Customs Agent selects either "Pre-Clear Shipment" or "Deny Pre-Clearance"
     - If "Pre-Clear Shipment" is selected, both the Consignee and the Consigner get a push notification that shipment has been pre-cleared by customs
     - If "Deny Pre-Clearance" is selected, both the Consignee and the Consigner get a push notification that shipment failed pre-clearance and additional information is required